janaki-sasidhar/janaki-sasidhar.github.io/_posts/OWASP/2020-12-18-introduction.md

 - Insufficient Logging & Monitoring

 These are the top ten web application security risks.
 There may ne some of them that you already know of and some of them you dont have any idea about.
 Dont worry.
 We'll be discussing each of them in depth with certain examples and pictures so it makes perfect sense why we should immediately be redesigning our application addressing these security concerns.

-# LAPTOP

-- Okular - This is the best pdf reader out there.
-Go download now from [here](https://okular.kde.org/)
-- Making bootable iso - use [dd]({% link _posts/inner_posts/2020-05-06-dd.md %}) for linux iso files and [WoeUSB](https://github.com/slacka/WoeUSB) for booting windows iso.